rcanai/simple-ssr-nuxt/README.md

 # simple-sls-nuxt

-Nuxtjs using a simple constitution serverless framework
+NuxtJS using a simple constitution serverless framework

 ## Constitution